stuhlmueller/rwta/README.md

 - **Live data**: The game uses web search to fetch current information about places, news, weather, and more
 - **Dynamic time**: In-game time passes realistically based on your actions (walking, eating, traveling)
 - **Location tracking**: Your current location updates as you move through the world, with weather that changes based on where you are
+- **Parallel threads**: Spawn independent characters, NPCs, or processes that operate in the background while you continue your adventure
 - **Save/load**: Save your progress and continue later
 - **Action granularity**: Experience the world step-by-step - no teleporting or skipping ahead